serratedserenade/Versus-Saxton-Hale/README.md

 Copy the `addons` folder to the server's `tf/` folder.
 The `scripting` folder within is entirely unnecessary unless you are a modder or want to disable the easter boss.

-###For people updating to 1.54
+###For people updating to the latest version
 Make sure you are updated to Sourcemod 1.6.3 or greater. v1.50+ is now incompatible with older versions.
-Generally, with Team Fortress 2, Valve updates say you almost always have to use the latest SM snapshots anyway.
+Generally, with Team Fortress 2, Valve updates say you almost always have to use the latest [SM snapshots](http://www.sourcemod.net/snapshots.php) anyway.

 Also be sure to install [TF2Attributes](https://forums.alliedmods.net/showthread.php?t=210221).